Praesel, Texas

 Praesel is an unincorporated community and census-designated place (CDP) in Milam County, Texas, United States.
 It was first listed as a CDP in the 2020 census with a population of 446.

-It is in the southwest part of the county, bordered to the north by Rockdale.
+It is located in the southwestern part of the county, bordered to the north by Rockdale.
 Farm-to-Market Road 487 runs through the center of the CDP, leading north into Rockdale and south to U.S. Route 77, which forms the eastern edge of the CDP.
 US-77 leads north 18 mi to Cameron and south 32 mi to Giddings.
 Austin is 60 mi to the southwest, and College Station is 53 mi to the east.

+Demographics

+Praesel first appeared as a census designated place in the 2020 U.S. census.

+2020 census

+Education

+It is in the Rockdale Independent School District.